 - 1. The hole is to be kept full of drilling or completion fluids at all times unless this becomes impossible due to lost circulation. - 2.
 Before starting out of hole with drill pipe or tubing, circulate off bottom until mud is properly conditioned. - 3.
-Close and open pipe rams once per day and log on tour sheet.
+Close and open pipe rams once per day and log on tower sheet.
 Pressure test BOPE prior to drilling out of casing shoes and coincident with casing test.
 Log results on blowout preventer check list. - 4.
-Close blind rams when out of hole and log on tour sheet. - 5.
-Fill hole at five (5) stand intervals or less while pulling drill pipe out of hole.
+Close blind rams when out of hole and log on tower sheet. - 5.
+Fill hole at 5-stand intervals or less while pulling drill pipe out of hole.
 Count pump strokes or use chart attached to the pit volume indicator to determine the volume required to fill the hole. - 6.
-Watch pit flow or pit level indicator when running in the hole to insure that the volume of mud displaced by the drill pipe is not exceeded. - 7.
-The drill pipe will be run in the hole to the shoe of the casing and a TIW valve installed to perform any of the following operations: - a) Slip or cut drilling line. - b) Repair equipment (if possible). - c) Any foreseen delay. - 8.
-Record reduced circulating pressure at 30 strokes per minute (SPM) or other suitable kick control SPM daily and after each bit change. - 9.
-An approved inside blowout preventer and full opening safety valve with wrench must be immediately available on the rig floor. - 10.
-A blowout prevention drill will be conducted by the rig tool pusher under the supervision of the Drilling Supervisor for each drilling crew to ensure that each person is properly trained to carry out emergency procedures.
-Assign kick control duties in advance: i.e. mud mixing assigned to floor man, operating pumps assigned to derrick man, etc.
+Watch pit flow or pit level indicator when running in the hole to ensure that the volume of mud displaced by the drill pipe is not exceeded. - 7.
+The drill pipe will be run in the hole to the shoe of the casing and a TIW valve will be installed to perform any of the following operations: - a) Slip or cut drilling line. - b) Repair equipment (if possible). - c) Any foreseen delay. - 8.
+Record reduced circulating pressure at 30 strokes per minute (SPM) or other suitable kick-control pump rate daily and after each bit change. - 9.
+An approved float-sub and full-opening safety (TIW) valve with wrench must be immediately available on the rig floor. - 10.
+A blowout-prevention drill will be conducted by the rig tool pusher under the supervision of the Drilling Supervisor for each drilling crew to ensure that each person is properly trained to carry out emergency procedures.
+Assign kick-control duties in advance: for example, mud mixing assigned to floor man, operating pumps assigned to derrick man, etc.

 11. At first indication of gain in pit level (or other sign of possible blowout), the driller will immediately do what is necessary to control the well.
-In most cases this action should be:
+In most cases, this action should be: